canflm/growtopia-macro/README.md

 # GROWTOPIA MACRO
+An automatic block breaking macro for Growtopia made with AutoHotKey.
-Block breaking macro for Growtopia.
-Macro works by randomizing hotkeys, probably dodges Growtopia's macro detection.
+This macro works by randomizing the timing of hotkeys sent by AutoHotKey, and hopefully is able to dodge Growtopia's macro detection.
+(If they do have one)
 + Works for blocks, doors, wallpapers.
 + Semi-auto macro
 + Works while tabbed-out